LankeyBoard/RulesGraph/generalRules.md

 slug: NIGHTS-REST

 ruleType: RULE\
 A good Night's Rest is still important to an adventurer.
-To complete a night's rest, spend a minimum of 6 hours sleeping.
+To complete a Night's Rest, spend a minimum of 6 hours sleeping.
 This gives surface level wounds a chance to heal and prepare yourself for the next day.
-When you finish a Night's Rest, return your Stamina to full, and gain Fortune's Favor.
-If you are above half Health, return to full Health.
-If you are at or below half Health, return to half Health.\
+When you finish a Night's Rest, return your Stamina to full, regain Health equal to your level + 1, and gain Fortune's Favor.\
 If you are awake for more than 24 hours in a row, Test your Mettle each hour.
 The difficulty of this test increases by 1 for each hour beyond 24 hours.
 Pass (15+): You suffer no ill effects.
-Mixed (10-14): Reduce your current and maximum stamina by 3.
-Fail (9-): Reduce your current and maximum stamina by 10.
+Mixed (10-14): Reduce your current and maximum Stamina by 3.
+Fail (9-): Reduce your current and maximum Stamina by 7.
 If you are reduced to 0 stamina in this way you become unconscious.
 You must complete a Night's Rest to remove these effects.

 ### Rest and Relax

 slug: REST-RELAX

 ruleType: RULE\
 In-between adventures you have a chance to rest, relax and prepare yourself for the next call to action.
-To gain the benefits of Resting and Relaxing (R&R) you must spend 5 nights in a safe and relatively comfortable shelter while only engaging in light activity.
-Eg. At home or in an inn.
+To gain the benefits of Resting and Relaxing (R&R) you must spend 5 nights in a safe and relatively comfortable shelter while only engaging in light activity.\
+Eg. At home or in an inn.\
 Or spend 14 days & nights in less than ideal conditions with no more than light activity.
 Eg. Sleeping in a tent in the woods.\
 After successful Rest and Relaxation, regain all lost Health and Stamina.
 You also lose any conditions that do not specifically last through a R&R

 # Tests